CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 ## Creating your own base layer
 Obtain a copy of the CaD@Pitt Data Layers Repository Download or clone (optionally, after forking) the CaD@Pitt Data Layers Repository.
-(For instructions, see “Using the Repository: Cloning the Repository.”)
+(For instructions, see [Using the Repository: Cloning the Repository](/03-using-the-repository.html#download-or-clone-the-repository))

 ### **Obtain the source data**
 All source data should be placed within a standardized structure in the repository directories.